 by Vanessa Grace M. De Villa-Atienza, MD, DPSP

-Columnar cell hyperplasia (CCH) is a non-cancerous condition in the breast.
-CCH starts in glands normally found in the breast and it can only be seen after tissue from the breast is examined under the microscope by a pathologist.
+Columnar cell hyperplasia (CCH) is a non-cancerous condition in the breast where the normal cells are replaced by tall, thin cells.
+This change can only be seen when tissue from the breast is examined under the microscope by a pathologist.
 CCC is usually seen with another non-cancerous change called flat epithelial atypia.

 CCH is closely related to another non-cancerous condition in the breast called columnar cell change (CCC).
 Pathologists make the distinction between the two conditions based on the number of columnar epithelial cells lining the glands.
 In CCC, the glands are lined by one or two layers of cells.
 While in CCH, the glands are lined by more than two layers of cells.
 Hyperplasia is a word pathologists use to describe an increased number of cells compared to normal.

 The columnar-shaped epithelial cells produce a fluid that is rich in calcium.
 Over time, some of the calcium in the fluid is left in the tissue where it creates calcifications.
 These calcifications are denser than normal breast tissue which allows them to be seen on mammography.